 - General Warm Weather Trauma – It is critical to note that the most significant health hazards over the summer are from common, day-to-day activities and include concussions, broken bones and cuts, often from falls from play structures, bikes, skateboards and scooters.
 The best prevention is to wear well-fitting appropriate protective gear such as a helmet while biking, as well as elbow, wrist and knee guards while skateboarding and riding scooters.

-- Gardening – Many adults can over-extend themselves with normally pleasurable activities such as Spending a day on your knees, pulling weeds, digging, pushing a heavy wheelbarrow can stress your back, knees and hips as well as strain muscles and joints.
+- Gardening – Many adults can over-extend themselves with normally pleasurable activities such as gardening.
+Spending a day on your knees, pulling weeds, digging, pushing a heavy wheelbarrow can stress your back, knees and hips as well as strain muscles and joints.
 The more hours you put in, the more likely you are to hurt yourself due to the fatigue factor.
 Be aware of how much work you are doing, take frequent rests and do not over-extend.
 A late night emergency room trip because of back pain is not how you want to spend a warm weekend.

 Summer should be about having fun and the best way to ensure that is to maximize safety for yourself and your entire family.
 A small bit of safety and prevention can ensure that your days are spent enjoying the warm weather and not recuperating from a traumatic event.